Category: Beaux Arts

 Cornice on the facade of Atlanta Lodge

-Terracotta console and molding on the facade of Atlanta Lodge
+Terracotta corbel and molding on the facade of Atlanta Lodge

-Terracotta console and molding on the facade of Atlanta Lodge
+Terracotta corbel and molding on the facade of Atlanta Lodge

 Entrance of Atlanta Lodge